ConnorSweeneyDev/.config/readme.md

   - `sudo config CacheMode auto`.
   - `sudo config CacheDuration infinite`.
   - `sudo config LogLevel None`.
-- You can use the following aliases in your `$Env:USERPROFILE\.gitconfig` file if you want:
+- Run `git config --system core.longpaths true`.
+After that you can use the following aliases in your `$Env:USERPROFILE\.gitconfig` file if you want:
   ```
   [alias]
     i = init